 In October 2014, Broward County launched a Regional 911 emergency communications system (E911), as mandated by voters in 2002.
 With the regionalization, eight Public Safety Answering Points were consolidated into three, located in Coconut Creek, Pembroke Pines and Sunrise, staffed 24/7 with trained 911 dispatchers.
 The Broward County E911 Radio System serves 29 municipalities and the Broward Municipal Service District.
 Technical, communication and other safety concerns prompted the County Commission to approve major improvements to the countywide E911 radio communications system in 2015.
 The target date for launching the new P25 Radio System is planned for October 2019.

 Tower Siting in Hollywood

 The P25 Radio System calls for the construction of 16 additional transmit/receive radio tower sites in Broward County.
 Three of the locations are condo roof tops, of the 13 remaining sites, 325 foot high standing towers with antennas will be erected.
-Of those 13 towers, two are proposed to be placed within the City of Hollywood at the following locations:
+Of those 13 towers, two will be placed within the City of Hollywood at the following locations:

 - Broward County West Lake Park, 1200 Sheridan Street

 - Broward County Water and Waste Water Plant, 4950 SW 40th Avenue